 Basic Page Sidebar Menu PFWF

-To build a community of women scholars that enriches the university, the Penn Forum for Women Faculty:
+To build a community of women scholars and their allies that enriches the university, the Penn Forum for Women Faculty:

 - Advocates for policies and practices that promote equity for women faculty;